A. J. Francis: Independent circuit (2022)

+Return to WWE (2022–2023)
-On the August 12, 2022, episode of SmackDown, Top Dolla made his unannounced return to WWE with Hit Row where he and Adonis (accompanied by B-Fab) defeated two local competitors.
-On the December 16 episode of SmackDown, Top Dolla and Adonis won their first main roster championship opportunity for the Undisputed WWE Tag Team Championship by defeating The Viking Raiders and Legado Del Fantasma in a triple threat tag team match.
-On the December 23 episode of SmackDown, Undisputed WWE Tag Team Champions The Usos beat Top Dolla and Adonis to retain the championship.

-On the January 6, 2023 episode of SmackDown, Top Dolla was defeated in a Royal Rumble qualifying match by Ricochet.
-After the match, Top Dolla, Adonis and B-Fab attacked Ricochet, turning Hit Row heel for the first time on the main roster.
+After owner Vince McMahon stepped down in July 2022, Francis, reprising his "Top Dolla" character, made his unannounced return to WWE on the August 12, 2022, episode of SmackDown as a face, where he and Ashante "Thee" Adonis (accompanied by B-Fab), defeated two local competitors, thus reuniting Hit Row.
+On the December 16 episode of SmackDown, Top Dolla and Adonis won their first main roster championship opportunity for the Undisputed WWE Tag Team Championship by defeating The Viking Raiders and Legado Del Fantasma in a triple threat tag team match but failed to defeat The Usos for the championship.
+On the January 6, 2023 episode of SmackDown, Top Dolla was defeated by Ricochet in a Royal Rumble qualifying match.
+After the match, Top Dolla and the rest of Hit Row attacked Ricochet, turning heel in the process.
+Hit Row were drafted to the SmackDown brand in the 2023 WWE Draft.

+On September 21, nine days after WWE's merger with UFC to form TKO Group Holdings, Top Dolla was once again released from his WWE contract along with a host of other WWE superstars, which effectively marked Hit Row's disbandment.

+Return to the independent circuit (2023–present)

+In December 2023, Game Changer Wrestling (GCW) announced Francis' return to the promotion at Look At Me on January 26, 2024.
+At the GCW Holiday Special, Francis would attack Joey Janela.
+This would lead to a match between the two at Look At Me, which Janela won.

+On January 11th, 2025, Francis would make an appearance at Reality of Wrestling's Battle of the Belts, where he would compete in the Street Justice Rules Gauntlet, in a losing effort.